earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/intro-knitr-rmd/2016-12-06-Rmd01-why-rmarkdown.md

 figure or to analyze the data.

 <i class="fa fa-star"></i> **Data Tip:** Many of the Earth Lab lessons- including
-this one - were created using Rmarkdown!
+this one - were created using R Markdown!
 {: .notice}